lyp830414/wanxiang2020_hackthon_codes/README.md

 4. run 'python3 lyp_bios-boot-tutorial.py -a --iscontine' for all later round (due to you have the history data there).

 5. You need to use python3.
 2.x is not supported here.

+6. This script is developped based on EOS 2.X with new features, and must based on OS with ubuntu 18.X LTS in x64 bits.